PravinVedurla/100-days-of-code/log.md

 **Thoughts**: Discovered a major flaw in my Dataset that i need to rectify, So i have build the entire thing again which is defenitely frustrating.
 Disovered some intermediate level Probe apis in SC2 and it all started making sense.

 ## Day 5: July 12,2018

+**Progress**: Progress on SC2.

+**Thoughts**: Played a bit of SC2 as i could observe the strategies and 'how everything works' aspect of the game.
+As a whole enjoyed the whole knowing the game thing.
+Probably would be working on Protoss race.

+**Links**: Battle.net

+## Day 6: July 13,2018

+**Progress**: Progress on both the Projects(SC2 and Ether)

+**Thoughts**: Worked on some basic level Protoss strats and observed how it works out with the end result.
+Refined the Dataset again inorder to fit it properly this time into the NN and hasnt been stupid, Yet.